Industry in Pakistan: Manufacturing

-Pakistan's manufacturing sector is dominated by textiles, FBT (food, beverages, and tobacco), Coke & Petroleum, and Pharmaceuticals.
+Pakistan's manufacturing sector is dominated by textiles, food, beverages, tobacco, coke and petroleum, and pharmaceuticals.
 The manufacturing sector is made up of three 'parts': Large Scale Manufacturing (LSM), Small Scale Manufacturing (SSM), and slaughtering.
 Large Scale Manufacturing at 9.73% of GDP dominates the overall manufacturing sector, accounting for 76.1% of the sectoral share followed by Small Scale Manufacturing, which accounts for 2.12% of total GDP and 16.6% sectoral share.
 The third component, slaughtering, accounts for 0.94% of GDP with 7.4% sectoral share.
 As a whole, the manufacturing sector is 12.79% of GDP, and employs 16.1% of the labor force.

 The manufacturing sector was hard-hit by the COVID-19 outbreak and subsequent lockdown(s).
 Mobility restrictions resulted in labor problems, while the international supply chain disruption depressed natural resource imports.
 The LSM sector, most reliant on these two factors, contracted 10.12% as a result.
 The SSM managed to grow by 1.50%, not as badly reliant or affected by these factors, while the slaughtering sector grew as normal.
 In FY21, when restrictions were relaxed or removed, the sector rebounded with 9.29% growth.
 This was largely the result of the Temporary Economic Refinance Facility (TERF).
 As a result, Pakistan recorded $14.4B textile exports; the highest ever.